Introduction

 Why Optimization Matters

 Each SuiteScript operation consumes governance units.
-If your script doesn’t handle them efficiently, you’ll face:
+If your script doesnโt handle them efficiently, youโll face:

-errors.- Long processing times.
+SSS_USAGE_LIMIT_EXCEEDEDerrors.- Long processing times.

 - Partial or failed data updates.